luwes/vimeowrap.js/README.md

 		<th>repeat</th>
 		<td>none</td>
 		<td>
-			What to do when the video has ended.
-Has several options:<br/>
+			What to do when the video has ended.<br/>
 			<b>none</b>: do nothing (stop playback) whenever a video is completed.<br/>
 			<b>list</b>: play each video in the playlist once, stop at the end.<br/>
 			<b>always</b>: continously play the video (or all videos in the playlist).<br/>